Hi, I’m Mark, The New Mexico Travel Guy

 Mark’s Bio

-Mark Aspelin is The New Mexico Travel Guy (www.newmexicotravelguy.com), a travel writer, author, speaker, and creator of the “New Mexico and Beyond” blog, featuring travel stories, advice, and photos from New Mexico… and a few places beyond!
+Mark Aspelin is the New Mexico Travel Guy, a travel writer, author, and creator of the “New Mexico and Beyond” blog.

 Mark also has a travel checklist addiction problem.
-He has visited over 100 countries, all 50 U.S. States, and he’s a member of the Travelers’ Century Club, where he connects with other travel checklist addiction sufferers.
-His current project involves visiting EVERY town in his home state of New Mexico (there are 582 towns on his list!) and writing a story about each one.
-He’s on track to complete that project by his early-mid 100s.
+He has visited over 100 countries, all 50 U.S. states, and he’s a member of the Travelers’ Century Club, where he connects with other travel checklist addiction sufferers.

-When not traveling, Mark lives as a recluse in the mountains outside of Albuquerque, New Mexico.
+When not traveling, Mark lives in the East Mountains outside Albuquerque, New Mexico.

 The Early Days